viajook/grpc-springboot-example/README.md

 mvn clean install

 # gRPC Server Port
-Add the grpc port to your application.properties grpc.port=8084
+Change the gRPC server port in the application.properties.
+For instance (grpc.port=8084)